cosmos/sdk-tutorials/academy/3-my-own-chain/gas-meter.md

 2. Playing a game imposes a smaller cost because it makes changes to an existing storage entry, which was already paid for.
 On the other hand it costs some computation and pushes back the time by when the game expires.
 3. When a player rejects a game, the storage entry is deleted, which relieves the nodes of the burden of storing it.
 Hence it makes sense to incentivize players to reject games by **refunding** some gas.
 Since some computation was still done between creation and rejection, the refund is less than the cost of creation.

 As a checkers blockchain creator, your goal may be to have as many on-going games as possible.
 Adding costs sounds counter to this goal.
-However here the goal is to optimize potential congestion at the margin.
+However, here the goal is to optimize potential congestion at the margin.
 If there is little activity, then the gas price will go down, and these additional costs will be trivial for players anyway.
-Conversely, if there is a lot of network activity, the gas price will go up, and whether you have put additional costs or not, players will still be less likely to participate.
+Conversely, if there is a lot of network activity, the gas price will go up, and whether you have put additional costs or not players will still be less likely to participate.

 ## Add handling